IAG Advocacy Alert

 Indiana High School Diplomas

-More Changes Coming to Indiana’s High School Diploma
+Update on the Changes Coming to Indiana’s High School Diploma

 Where are we now?

-1 additional Math credit (Personal Finance)
+- 1 additional Math credit (Personal Finance)

-1 additional Science, Technology & Engineering credit (Computer Science)
+- 1 additional Science, Technology & Engineering credit (Computer Science)

-1 College & Career credit
+- 1 College & Career credit

-1 less Social Studies credit (though much of the former Economics curriculum will be covered in Personal Finance)
+- 1 less Social Studies credit (though much of the former Economics curriculum will be covered in Personal Finance)

-1 less Physical Education credit
+- 1 less Physical Education credit

-12 Personalized Electives instead of the 5 Directed Electives and 6 Personalized Electives
+- 12 Personalized Electives instead of the 5 Directed Electives and 6 Personalized Electives

 In addition to greater flexibility in Electives, students will have greater flexibility in many of the core requirements.
 For example, under the Core 40 Diploma math requirement, all students were required to take Algebra I, Geometry, and Algebra II.
 However, under the New Indiana Diploma, students will be required to take Algebra I, Personal Finance, and 4 additional math credits aligned to their personal goals.

 Students also have the opportunity to earn optional two-tiered (Honors and Honors Plus) Enrollment, Employment, or Enlistment & Service diploma seals.
 Students may earn more than one type of seal.
 In public comments, IAG (and many others) expressed concerns about the loss of the Academic Honors Diploma framework.
-The IDOE/SBOE responded and the new optional Honors Enrollment Seal is very similar to the current Academic Honors Diploma with a couple exceptions.
+The IDOE/SBOE responded and the new optional Enrollment Honors Seal is very similar to the current Academic Honors Diploma with a couple exceptions.

 How did we get to where we are today?